NCEMS/energetic-origins-of-PPI-connectivity/0-download-inputs/README.md

 * The pipeline will download and unpack the following files:

+Before running the pipeline, you must download `/iplant/home/shared/NCEMS/working-groups/energetic-origins/additional-data/0-download-inputs/UP000002311_559292_YEAST_v4-PDBs.tar` using `gocommands` (see `../README.md`) and place its contents in `data-files`

+Then, execute the pipeline with Snakemake to download and unpack (as needed) the following files:

 |Index |Used in step| Filename | Description | Source |
 |:----:|:----------:|:---------|:------------|:-------|
 |1|  2 | orf_trans.fasta | S. cerevisiae protein sequences from Saccharomyces Genome Database| [SGD Archive](http://sgd-archive.yeastgenome.org/sequence/S288C_reference/orf_protein/orf_trans.fasta.gz)|